"Just Remember this...Mig Welding Aluminum exaggerates everything that can go wrong migging steel!.. "

 The picture below is of a weld that was done using a step and pause welding technique with the spool gun.

 The best way I have found to figure out the voltage and wire feed speed settings is to go to millerwelds.com and use their weld calculator .

 Select process, material type and thickness.
 For 1/8" thick aluminum, the lowest recommended setting for 3/64" wire was 21 volts and 240 inches per minute.

-That will only get you started but it is a good starting point...since every machine is a little bit different, tweaking the machine while playing with some scrap aluminum will get you even better results.
+That will only get you started and it is a good starting point...since every machine is a little bit different, tweaking the machine while playing with some scrap aluminum will get you even better results.

 "spool guns make me feel powerful!.. "

 Aluminum wire is much softer than steel and is hard to feed very far thru a liner.
 That is the reason for spool guns.
 With a spool gun, the wire only has toe fed for a few inches.
 Whereas with a conventional mig setup, the liner is usually about 8-10 feet long.
 Trying to push soft aluminum wire thru a cable that long is challenging and mostly just not doable.
 The spool gun is the way to go.
 1 pound spools of aluminum wire are loaded into a small gun that resembles a Tommy gun gun from old gangster movies.
 The spool gun is slightly less maneuverable than a conventional mig gun but the trade off is worth it in being able to consistently feed aluminum wire without bird nesting every few minutes.